5 Questions to Ask Your Bitcoin Mining Hosting Provider

-About the Author: This article is written by Kristyan Mjolsnes, Vice President of Marketing at Compute North, an industry-leading data infrastructure provider for blockchain, cryptocurrency and high-performance computing applications.
+About the Author: This article is a guest post by by Kristyan Mjolsnes, Vice President of Marketing at Compute North, an industry-leading data infrastructure provider for blockchain, cryptocurrency and high-performance computing applications.

 In crypto mining, purchasing the right hardware and knowing what to mine is only a part of the equation.
 Even the best ASIC miner in a highly efficient facility will experience lost revenue if it is not properly managed.